 This dish is a zucchini that has been cored and then stuffed with ground meat, rice and spices and cooked in a tomato broth.
 Lebanese Seven spices, a dash of ground cinnamon, some white pepper and black pepper.
 Seven-spices is the most well-known and utilized spice blend in Lebanon.
 An aromatic combination of allspice, black pepper, cinnamon, ground cloves, cumin, ground coriander, and white pepper.

-These are stuffed vine leaves just like the Greek dolmades or Cypriot Koupepia.
+These are stuffed grape leaves just like the Greek dolmades or Cypriot Koupepia.
 The vine leaves are filled with rice and meat and sometimes chickpeas for a vegan option.
 They are usually eaten with a squeeze of lemon juice and a side of Laban yoghurt.

 Kaak – Lebanese Purse Bread